Blayney–Demondrille railway line

-Opening
+History

 Approval was given by the New South Wales Government in April 1881 for the construction of the Blayney–Murrumburrah Railway.
 The line connects the Main West line at Blayney with the Main South Line at Demondrille, and passes through the towns of Cowra and Young.

 The section between Demondrille and Young opened on 26 March 1885.
 The next section, from Young to Cowra (on the west side of the Lachlan River), saw the first government operated train on 2 November 1886, however the contractor operated trains from May 1886.

 The bridge over the river was tested on 25 August 1887 and the line opened to the current station site forthwith.
 The final section, from Cowra to Blayney opened in August 1887.
 The section from Blayney to Cowra was closed in late 1999 after a bridge near Holmwood burned down but the line was reopened April 2000.

 Finally, between 2007 and 2009 the line was progressively suspended from service due to declining freight volumes, high maintenance costs and safety concerns.

 The councils of Blayney, Cowra, Weddin, Harden and Young have strongly supported the re-opening of the 'Cowra Lines', which include the Blayney to Demondrille line and a section of the Grenfell branch line between Koorawatha to Greenethorpe.
 In mid-2013, Transport for NSW and the Blayney, Cowra, Weddin, Harden and Young councils signed a Memorandum of Understanding to develop a sustainable and integrated regional road and rail freight infrastructure model.

 A Registration of Interest process conducted in late 2013 identified that there was market interest in the Cowra Lines from suitably qualified and experienced private sector proponents.
 As a result, the NSW Government moved to hold an 'open tender' for the Cowra Lines.

 On 24 March 2014, the NSW Government opened a Request For Tender process for the Cowra Lines.
 The tender invited submissions from the private sector to restore, operate and maintain the Cowra Lines on a commercially sustainable basis.
 The Request For Tender process closed on 25 July 2014.
 The tender process was completed in April 2015.
 A comprehensive tender evaluation found that none of the proposals received adequately met the tender criteria.
 It concluded that there was too much uncertainty in the ability of the tenderers to return the lines to full service and run a commercially sustainable business without significant government support.

-The Lachlan Valley Railway (LVR), which operates from its base in Cowra, could face an uncertain future if the line remains suspended from operation.
-The line between Cowra and Demondrille was reopened in December 2009 as per a notice in the January Issue of Rail Digest but so far has not been used by LVR.
+In 1993, it was written that the Lachlan Valley Railway, which operates from its base in Cowra, could face an uncertain future if the line remained suspended from operation.
+Following restoration works, in 2022 the society ran a train from its depot into Cowra station for the first time since 2009.